Get Legal Advice From Our Traffic Lawyers

 I have a lifetime licence disqualification.
 Can this be removed?

 Yes.
 You will need to wait a period of 10 years.
 Once the waiting period has passed, you will need to make an application to the court for the disqualification to be removed.

-You should speak to a traffic lawyer about making an application to the court for the removal of a disqualification.
+You should speak to one of our Perth traffic lawyers about making an application to the court for the removal of a disqualification.
 The application requires an application form, a detailed affidavit, supporting documents and a court hearing, all of which a traffic lawyer can advise you on.